Jessie's Girl: Coheed and Cambria sequel

-On 21 August 2020, the American rock band Coheed and Cambria released a music video entitled "Jessie's Girl 2" to their official YouTube channel.
+On 21 August 2020, the American progressive rock band Coheed and Cambria released a music video entitled "Jessie's Girl 2" to their official YouTube channel.
 The video depicts Springfield, who supplies some of the song's vocals, working in a bar while the titular "Jessie's Girl" wreaks havoc.
 The lyrics state that the protagonist from the original song was successful in stealing the Girl away from Jessie, but realizes that she is mentally unstable.
 The protagonist muses that he was likely set up by Jessie, in order for him to be rid of the woman, and that he (the protagonist) is now trapped in a loveless marriage with children and a future he did not want.
 The video ends with the Girl stealing the barkeeper's keys and escaping.
 The song also references Tommy Tutone's "867-5309/Jenny" via lyrics that mention the protagonist changing his number.

 The band's frontman, Claudio Sanchez, stated that the song is "kind of like a National Lampoon’s movie meets So I Married an Axe Murderer."
 Sanchez had originally come up with the idea of a sequel during a 2019 studio session and later approached Springfield to pitch the idea via an Instagram Live session.
 Springfield liked the draft prepared by Coheed and Cambria and agreed to participate.

 Coheed and Cambria released the single digitally and as a 7-inch single in September 2020.

 In popular culture

-In regards to the song's use in films such as Boogie Nights (1997), 13 Going on 30 (2004), and Suicide Squad (2016) over 20 years after its original release, Springfield said, "I'm thrilled by it.
+In regards to the song's use in films such as Boogie Nights (1997) and 13 Going on 30 (2004) over 20 years after its original release, Springfield said, "I'm thrilled by it.
 As a writer, all you can ask is that a song has legs.
 It has an appeal that keeps coming back."

-"Jessie's Girl" was covered on Glee in the episode "Laryngitis" (2010).
+"Jessie's Girl" was covered on Glee in the first season episode "Laryngitis" (2010).
 Finn Hudson (Cory Monteith) sings it to Rachel Berry (Lea Michele) to express his opinions about her relationship with her then-boyfriend, Jesse St. James (Jonathan Groff).
 This version was certified gold by the Australian Recording Industry Association in 2010.